-The Great South West walk is one of Victoria’s best kept secrets; a long-distance trail that gets few visitors but has some of the sublime scenery, as well as great historical and cultural places of interest We showcase some of the best and most dramatic sections of the Great South West Walk and its amazingly diverse scenery, from the limestone gorges of the beaututiful Glenelg river to rugged sea cliffs and remote beaches littered with shells to the beautiful seclusion of Cape Nelson lighthouse.
+The Great South West walk is one of Victoria’s best-kept secrets; a long-distance trail that gets few visitors but has some of the sublime scenery, as well as great historical and cultural places of interest We showcase some of the best and most dramatic sections of the Great South West Walk and its amazingly diverse scenery, from the limestone gorges of the beautiful Glenelg River to rugged sea cliffs and remote beaches littered with shells to the beautiful seclusion of Cape Nelson lighthouse.
 Not to mention the prolific wildlife of the seashores and forests and a staggering variety of seasonal orchids and wildflowers which enhance the trail in Spring.
-Our walking trip will not only show you some of the best parts of the trail but also some great cultural insights as we visit the hugely significant and ancient Indigenous site of Budj Bim and Tower Hill reserve.
-We also delve into the history of ‘the Shipwreck coast’ and stay in Victoria’s first permanent European settlement in Portland with its many historic buildings.
+Our walking trip will not only show you some of the best parts of the trail but also some great cultural insights as we visit the hugely significant and ancient Indigenous site of Budj Bim and / or the Tower Hill reserve with a guided tour with an Indigeneous Ranger.
+We also delve into the history of ‘the Shipwreck coast’, take a walking history tour at the iconic village of Port Fairy, the Flagstaff Hill Museum and stay in Victoria’s first permanent European settlement in Portland with its many historic buildings.

 We would love for you to join us on our 5-day Great South West Walk tour to discover for yourself the unique biodiversity & history of the area.

 - Walking wild dramatic coastlines, beaches & headlands

 - Explore the limestone river gorges of the Glenelg River & serene Nelson

 - Spot Australian and New Zealand fur seals

 - Guided tour of 6,600 year-old UNESCO World Heritage listed Budj Bim

 - Explore Victoria’s first European settlements in Portland and Port Fairy